Welcome to Rose Writing Center!

 To make changes to your payment method, please log into your parent portal here.

-• Summer Group Classes – Early Bird Plan: New families will be billed for summer tuition within 1–2 business days of registering.
-We do not require a deposit for summer; instead, full payment is due at the time of registration.
-Existing families will be contacted directly about your summer schedule and payment details.
+Summer Group Classes: New families will be billed for summer tuition within 1–2 business days of registration.
+Existing families will be contacted directly with their summer schedule and payment details.

 Questions or Troubleshooting?